API

 :none | Never repeat, Cron(0,0,0,0,0,0) |

-Caution: Linux crontab's special :reboot
+Caution: Linux crontab's special :reboot is not supported here.

-To run every minute, just use Cron()
+To run every minute, just use Cron().

-— Functioncron_value_parse(value::UInt64)
+JobSchedulers.cron_value_parse — Functioncron_value_parse(value::UInt64)

 cron_value_parse(value::Signed)